HexHive/magma/README.md

 docker exec -it magma_0 /bin/bash
 ```

-The scripts shipped with Magma (benchd) are currently hard-coded to support the
+The `benchd.py` tool shipped with Magma references the directory structure of
-directory structure of the Docker image.
-This is only temporary, pending a
-cleanup and refactoring of the benchd tools.
+the Docker image, and can thus be launched directly to start fuzzing campaigns.

 ### From Source